 From a Volunteer to a Teacher

 “A teacher first needs to be a learner.
-Instead of targeting the completion of syllabus, a teacher should introspect and then enter the class, because unless you provide a favorable learning environment, effective learning will not be possible.” – Annu Khatri
+Instead of targeting the completion of syllabus, a teacher should introspect and then enter the class because effective learning will not be possible unless you provide a favorable learning environment.”

 MS. ANNU KHATRI

-A teacher supported at our Shikshaantaar program in Delhi (ITEI-NDMC)
+A teacher supported at our Shikshaantar program in Delhi (ITEI-Shakti Nagar)

 Annu Khatri is creative, inspirational and committed to her profession.
-She began her journey of teaching by volunteering as a computer teacher at a school for children coming from the underprivileged section of society during her college days.
+She began her teaching journey by volunteering as a computer teacher at a school for children from the underserved section of society during her college days.

 “A teacher first needs to be a learner.
-Instead of targeting the completion of syllabus, a teacher should introspect and then enter the class, because unless you provide a favorable learning environment, effective learning will not be possible.” says Annu Khatri
+Instead of targeting the completion of syllabus, a teacher should introspect and then enter the class because effective learning will not be possible unless you provide a favorable learning environment.” says Annu Khatri.

 Her learning comes from her wide range of experiences and a long list of achievements.
 It was a turning point in her life when she was chosen for the NCERT guidance and counselling course in 2012-13.
 Moreover, she served at the Ministry of Education in Bahrain as a Parent coach and also a Kindergarten coordinator.
-She was also a part of a revolutionary project of developing the pre-primary curriculum for MCD schools headed by Mr. Krishna Kumar and was a part of the team that designed the book ‘Neenv’.
-Currently, she is a panelist in the government helpline ‘Mano Darpan’ and she is also an active member of the counselling service provided by NCERT.
+She was also a part of a revolutionary project of developing the pre-primary curriculum for Municipal Corporation of Delhi (MCD) schools headed by Mr. Krishna Kumar and was a part of the team that designed the book ‘Neenv’.
+Currently, she is a panelist in the government helpline ‘Mano Darpan’, and she is also an active member of the counselling service provided by NCERT.